JJChiDguez/JJChiDguez.github.io/docs/pcmember.md

 filename: pcmember.md
 ---

-# I share with you some of my slides!
+# Conferences where I am or was a PC member

 Go to the [Home page](index.md)